 • Graduation Ceremony

-Apply online to a Short Course program through our online application system (click here).
+Apply online to a Short Course program through our online application system.
 After creating your Traveler Profile, you can find this program and begin your application!
 Before you begin your application, however, please prepare the following (you will not be able to complete your application without them):

-The American Semester Program is looking for applicants who are in good standing at their home universities.
-Your application will be closely reviewed, and if you have several failed courses, you may be asked to submit additional materials to support your application.
-The faculty instructors of each course have the final admissions decision and they reserve the right to deny admission.
+The American Semester Program is looking for applicants who are in good standing (academically and behaviorally) at their home universities.
+Although ASP reviews your application, the faculty instructors of each course will have the final admissions decision and they reserve the right to deny admission.